wlh18/html-css-1/README.md

 <details>
     <summary>Div and Section Tags</summary>

 The `<div>` tag represents a division or a section within a web page.
-It is not semantic, as it doesn't imply anything about the contents of the tag.
+The `<div>` tag is not semantic, as it doesn't imply anything about the contents of the tag.
 Div tags are often used as a container, or wrapper, for other elements in order to arrange the inner elements or apply some javascript functionality.

 ```html
 <div>